The Vein Clinic’s Corona Cautious Precautions

 - Checking the temperature of every patient upon arrival.
 We do so with a non-contact thermometer that scans the middle of the forehead.

 - Hand sanitizer available at reception.

-- Strict protocol surrounding patient contact – you will only be touched if absolutely necessary, consultants will wear disposable latex gloves and wash their hands immediately before and after.
+- Strict protocol surrounding patient contact – you will only be touched if absolutely necessary, consultants will wear disposable gloves and wash their hands immediately before and after.

 - Our treatment room continues to be a sterile environment with new, disposable sterile equipment used for each patient.

 - Ensuring we’re up to date with the latest government advice and constantly reviewing and updating our Response Plan in line with this advice.

 Yes, of course.
 We are open as per usual and continue to operate to the highest standards of hygiene and sterilization.
 We will continue to go above and beyond to help our patients achieve relief from the debilitating symptoms of venous insufficiency.
 To book an appointment, please contact the practice on (08) 9200 3450 or send us an email.